bendrucker/angular-credit-cards/README.md

 * Otherwise, checks whether the card matches any valid card type
 * Exposes the [card type](https://github.com/bendrucker/creditcards/blob/master/README.md#cardtypenumber---string) as `$type` on the model controller

 The `cc-type` property is optional.
 If its value is defined on the scope, the card number will be checked against that type in addition to the Luhh algorithm.
 A special validity key—`ccNumberType`—indicates whether the card matched the specified type.
-If no type is provided, `ccNumberType` will always be valid for any card that passes Luhn. `$type` will mirror `ccType` for convenience.
+If no type is provided, `ccNumberType` will always be valid for any card that passes Luhn and matches any card type. `$type` will mirror `ccType` for convenience.

 ```html
 <form name="paymentForm">